bradford-hamilton/node-redis-s3/README.md

-##### Caching with node/redis/mongo for reference.
+##### Caching, integration testing, CI, and scalable image/file upload with node for reference.
 Express project cloned from [AdvancedNodeStarter](https://github.com/StephenGrider/AdvancedNodeStarter).
-Added caching with redis.
+Added caching with Redis, testing with Jest/Puppeteer, CI with Travis CI, and image uploads using S3.